landofhere/handbook/Onboarding Documents/Welcome to Josephine.md

 - Update your OOO calendar
 - Decide on your preferred team social activity & date
 - Enroll in [Health Insurance] (https://github.com/josephine/wiki/blob/master/Admin/Using%20Your%20Health%20Insurance.md) and [Benefits] (https://github.com/josephine/wiki/blob/master/Admin/Using%20your%20FSA%20%26%20Commuter%20Benefits.md)
+- Get to know the team!
+Try and grab 1:1s with everyone on the team within you first 2-3 weeks.
+Helps to get some out of office facetime :)

 ## The Josephine Team and Office